Friday, February 17, 2012

 You gotta fight for your right to Wildcat.
 In one of the greatest rivalry news stories I've ever seen, a little girl refused to color a Kansas Jayhawk because her proud family are Wildcats through and through.
 Sure this is silly, but it's highly entertaining and I respect people that are diehard fans like this.

 Bama is really excited about this kid.
 And I'm not going to lie, 105 pieces of recruiting mail to one kid is more than absurd.
-The waste in funds from a institution of higher learning is down right shameful.
+The waste in funds from an institution of higher learning is downright shameful.
 I'm okay with the money that goes into and drives athletics (in case you couldn't tell).
 However, I still believe in pragmatism and letting kids have some peace and quiet and you've violated all of the above Alabama with your recruitment process on this kid.
 Hope things go well for him, but I can't deny if I was in his shoes and was harassed by Bama that heavily I might be looking at LSU instead.

 What sport provides the most exciting finish?
 Jon Bois of SBNation takes a look at close games.
 It's pretty interesting, of course you have to work within his definitions of "close".
 I think it's a fascinating look, but I feel like you could expand the definition of "close" games for the NBA, since finishing within 9 can still be exciting (it's just less likely to be as exciting completely up to the final buzzer).
 Also, I think he should have stressed better that in baseball a save situation is not necessarily terribly exciting even though it's only 3 runs.
 As far as the NHL, I think there is some influence with their recent change in the stick curvature.
 Scoring has become easier so it can be easier to make up the difference than it had been in the past.
 Especially because I think a lot of teams kind of let up after a high enough scoring differential (although I have no idea what that line is).
 Really interesting stuff overall.